Kyle Petty: 2007–2008

-At the 2007 Coca-Cola 600, Petty had his first top-five finish in ten years, finishing 3rd in the Coke Zero Dodge.
+At the 2007 Coca-Cola 600, Petty had his first top-five finish in ten years, finishing third in the Coke Zero Dodge.
 He then raced the Toyota Save Mart 350 at Sonoma in a Petty Enterprises car while broadcasting for TNT.
-On lap 1 as the cars began lap 2, Petty crashed with Matt Kenseth, causing him to accidentally swear during the broadcasting.
+On lap one as the cars began lap two, Petty crashed with Matt Kenseth, causing him to accidentally swear during the broadcasting.

 He later took several races off to work as a color commentator for TNT's Nextel Cup coverage, replacing Benny Parsons after Parsons passed in January.
-He returned to the 45 after a five race break but surrendered the car for two additional races later in the season.
+He returned to the No. 45 after a five race break but surrendered the car for two additional races later in the season.
 Early in the 2008 season, Petty Enterprises was purchased by Boston Ventures, causing Petty to step aside as the team's CEO.
-When the #45 car fell out of the top-35 in owner's points, he took a large portion of the season off, including races that did not conflict with his broadcasting duties.
+When the No. 45 car fell out of the top-35 in owner's points, he took a large portion of the season off, including races that did not conflict with his broadcasting duties.
 After fourteen races, his best finish was a 24th at Richmond.
 He finished 39th in his final 2008 start in the fall race at Phoenix International Raceway after getting swept up into a multi-car crash.
-According to the Yahoo! sports blog "From The Marbles", he was being slowly pushed out the door at Petty Enterprises.
+According to the Yahoo! sports blog "From The Marbles,” he was being slowly pushed out the door at Petty Enterprises.
 In December, Petty told NASCAR.com, "I don't work for Petty Enterprises.
 When they did their deal and sold to Boston Ventures....they pretty much let me know there wasn't a place for me there going into 2009."

 Any time he appeared on television with Speed, he wears a hat with a number 45 with a black line across the number, in memory of his son Adam.
 In the early 2010s he appeared on Fox Sports shows NASCAR Trackside, NASCAR Victory Lane, and NASCAR RaceDay as a television personality.
 Since 2015, he works for NBC Sports, appearing on all of their NASCAR related shows and broadcasts.

 Personal life

 Petty has been married twice, to Pattie Petty (1979–2012) and Morgan Petty in 2015.
 Kyle has six children: Adam Kyler Petty (1980–2000), Austin Kemp Petty (b.
-1982) Montgomery Lee Petty Schlappi (b.
-1985), Overton Owens Petty (b.
-2018), Cotten Cable Petty (b.
-2020), and Davant Isley Petty (b.
-2022).
-Austin also has a son named Adam Petty, Jr. (b.
-2013).
+1982), Montgomery Lee Petty Schlappi (b.
+1985), and three other children.
+Petty also has a grandchild.

 Charity

-Petty is active in many charitable causes, such as Victory Junction, a facility that serves serious illness and chronic medical condition children, which he established to honor his late son, as well as an annual charity motorcycle ride across the country called the Kyle Petty Charity Ride Across America.
+Petty is active in many charitable causes, such as Victory Junction, a facility for serious illness and chronic medical condition children, which he established to honor his late son, as well as an annual charity motorcycle ride across the country called the Kyle Petty Charity Ride Across America.